daniesy/athenapdf/README.md

 Simple, Docker-powered PDF conversions.

-Athena is comprised of an [Electron][electron] command line interface (CLI) tool, and a [Go][go] microservice for converting HTML to PDF documents.
+HTMLConverter is comprised of an [Electron][electron] command line interface (CLI) tool, and a [Go][go] microservice for converting HTML to PDF documents.

-> Athena transformed Arachne into a spider for challenging her as a weaver and/or weaving a tapestry that insulted the gods.
+> HTMLConverter transformed Arachne into a spider for challenging her as a weaver and/or weaving a tapestry that insulted the gods.

 **Examples:**